Constraints on massive gravity from dipolar mode excitations: Dipolar modes

 where a prime denotes a radial derivative, and the source terms $\Sigma,\Sigma_{ab},\Sigma_{a},\Sigma_{L}$ are given by

-where $T$ is the trace of the energy-momentum tensor $T_{\mu\nu}$, and $S_{\mu\nu}$ is given by Eq.
-(4) in the main text.
-The wave equations for $X,Y,Z$ in Eq.~(9) of the main text follow after manipulating the equations that result from contracting \eqref{ab2} and \eqref{a2} above with $r^{a}r^{b}$ and $r^{a}$, respectively, as well as \eqref{L2} and the constraint equations \eqref{l1c1}-\eqref{l1c3}.
-The corresponding source terms $\Sigma_{X},\Sigma_{Y},\Sigma_{Z}$ are
+where $T$ is the trace of the energy-momentum tensor $T_{\mu\nu}$, and $S_{\mu\nu}$ is given by Eq.~\eqref{e4}.
+To obtain the wave equations Eq.~\eqref{sys1} for the metric variables $X,Y,Z$ introduced in Eq.~\eqref{e7}, consider the following combinations of source terms,

+Then, using the equations of motion to write $\Sigma_{ab},\Sigma_{a},\Sigma$ and $\Sigma_{L}$ in terms of the metric fluctuation and its derivatives (that is, the right hand sides of \eqref{l1c1}-\eqref{L2}) one obtains precisely the system of equations Eq.~\eqref{sys1}, relating the source terms $\Sigma_{X},\Sigma_{Y}$ and $\Sigma_{Z}$ to the metric fluctuations $X,Y,Z$.

-The above expressions are valid for any energy-momentum tensor $T_{\mu\nu}$.
+The above derivation is valid for any conserved energy-momentum tensor $T_{\mu\nu}$.
 Here we are interested in a point particle source of mass $m_{p}$ which follows a circular geodesic of radius $r_{p}$ at the equator.
 The specific energy $E$, angular momentum $L$ per unit rest mass and orbital frequency $\Omega_{p}$ read

 while the particle's four-velocity is $u_{\mu}=(-E,0,0,L)$ and its energy-momentum tensor reads